ethereum/go-ethereum/docs/_interface/mining.md

 Note that your etherbase does not need to be an address of a local account, it just has to be set to an existing one.

-There is an option [to add extra data](../interface/javascript-console) (32 bytes only) to your mined blocks.
+There is an option to add extra data (32 bytes only) to the mined blocks.
 By convention this is interpreted as a unicode string, so it can be used to add a short vanity tag using `miner.setExtra` in the Javascript console.

 ```shell
 miner.setExtra("ΞTHΞЯSPHΞЯΞ")